 BIOGRAPHY

-Ever since its inception in May 2012, Nicky Romero’s Protocol Recordings has been breathing a new lease of life into the Dance music scene, priding itself on its quality releases and international repertoire signings and earning international acclaim in the process.
-Built around the main mantra of family, trust, transparency and expertise, Protocol Recordings has truly found its footing as the world-renowned record label and event company, continually striving to shape the future of Dance music and becoming a loving and dedicated artist springboard.
-Headed up by Nicky Romero, the label boss has ensured his vision remains intact by personally hand-picking a stellar and dedicated team with over 20 years of experience in their field, with the esteemed record label the foundation on which the Protocol brand has been built.
+Ever since its inception in May 2012, Nicky Romero’s Protocol Recordings has been breathing a new lease of life into the dance music scene.
+Priding itself on creating inventive releases, international repertoire signings, all while earning international acclaim in the process.
+Throughout the continuous praise Romero receives throughout his career, he ensures the label focuses on instilling core values around the main mantra of family, trust, transparency, and expertise.
+Protocol Recordings has truly found its footing as a world-renowned record label and event company, that focuses on innovation throughout every creation released.
+Protocol Recordings continually strives to shape the future of dance music by scouting musical trends and nurturing talented and dedicated artists.
+Nicky Romero, the label visionary has ensured his dream remains intact by personally hand-picking a dedicated team that surrounds him with over 20 years of experience within their field.
+Without the family atmosphere that the Protocol family members create, there would be no foundation for the brand to continually grow and gain esteem.

-Whether its developing budding talent or championing already seasoned DJs and Producers, Protocol Recordings has fast established itself as one of the industry’s high impact boutique labels a go-to outlet for forward thinking electronic music, featuring the likes of Nicky Romero, Calvin Harris, Tommy Trash, Florian Picasso, Raiden, Blinders and Corey James.
+Whether its developing budding talent or championing already seasoned DJs and Producers, Protocol Recordings has quickly established itself as one of the industry’s high impact boutique labels.
+Protocol Recordings prides itself as the go-to outlet for forward thinking electronic music, featuring the likes of Nicky Romero, Calvin Harris, Tommy Trash, Florian Picasso, Raiden, Blinders and Corey James.
 Boasting an extensive amount of accolades including the YouTube 100,000 award, 3 Gold, 1 Platinum and 1 Double Platinum record, the team has already kicked off its 5th years anniversary with the 5 Years of Protocol party at Balaton Sound (Hungary) and their forth coming 5 Years of Protocol party at the Amsterdam Dance Event.
-Alongside multiple Beatport Top 10 placements and #1’s, highly successful compilations, a weekly Protocol Radio show syndicated in over 110 countries and amassing over 50 million listeners each week and a monthly Protocol Finest podcast across all streaming platforms, no one can deny that the influence Protocol Recordings has around the world is growing at an astonishingly rapid rate.
+Alongside multiple Beatport Top 10 placements and #1’s, highly successful compilations, a weekly Protocol Radio show syndicated in over 110 countries (amassing over 50 million listeners each week), and a monthly ‘Protocol Finest’ podcast across all streaming platforms, no one can deny that the influence Protocol Recordings has around the world is growing at an astonishingly rapid rate.

 What sets Protocol Recordings apart from others is its unwavering commitment to produce cutting edge and original material.
-Receiving and considering hundreds upon hundreds of demos every week they are careful not to become a production line with output limited to a just a few select tracks, focusing on the old adage ‘quality not quantity.’
-This low frequency release rate allows them to focus on putting out high-quality singles and create extensive promotional efforts for the records and their artists.
-Harboring an extensive global network of radio promoters label partners, licensees and digital distributors, not to mention high-level interaction across social media channels - participating in think tanks and beta programs with the majority of DSPs (SoundCloud, Spotify, Beatport, Apple Music) – means that from conception to completion, no stone is left unturned.
+There is a high influx of demos emerging into the office every week, but they are peculiar with their selections.
+Why?
+Because the team wants to focus on the old adage ‘quality not quantity.’
+Maintaining the frequency of releases allows them to focus on putting out high-quality singles and to create extensive promotional efforts for the releases and their artists.
+With the ability to harbor an extensive global network of radio promoters, label partners, licensees and digital distributors, Protocol maintains the ability to be a strong anchor in the electronic dance music by sustaining and thriving off of the ability to take risks within their musical direction.
+What ties the label together is the high-level interaction across social media channels - participating in think tanks and beta programs with the majority of DSPs (SoundCloud, Spotify, Beatport, Apple Music) – means that from conception to completion, no stone is left unturned.